-Bruny Island has a new weekend experience and it may just be the ultimate Tasmanian taster, writes Alissa Jenkins
+Bruny Island has a weekend experience that may just be the ultimate Tasmanian taster.

 Rumour has it that back in the early 1800s, the waters between Hobart and Bruny Island (a 45-minute catamaran ride south-east of the city), were home to so many whales that residents complained to the government about the noise they made at night.